Nickersoft/testai-concept/README.md

 repos, it's just that I forgot to set up Git before starting this project and by the time I finished it was too late.
 If you need a better idea of my Git commit practices just have a look at [my other repos](https://github.com/Nickersoft).

+One last thing: this site isn't responsive.
+For the sake of time, I didn't bother writing media queries.
+That said, I have a fair understanding of what a mobile version of this site may look like and how to achieve it.

 ## Directory Structure
 This is pretty self-explanatory, but just to have a formal write-up: